As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

-DnD Tiefling 5e explained
+DnD Tiefling 5e - the full species guide

 Wizards of the Coast art of a DnD Tiefling 5e Paladin

-This deep-dive into one of 5e’s DnD races includes the Tiefling’s core rules and roleplay tips.
-We’ll also recommend the best DnD classes and feats for your build.
-One thing to note: this is a guide to the 2014 Tiefling rules – see our other DnD 2024 Tiefling species guide for the version updated in the newest Player’s Handbook.
+One thing to note: this is a guide to the 2014 Tiefling rules - see our other DnD 2024 Tiefling species guide for the version you'll find in the newest Player's Handbook.

-DnD Tiefling 5e explained:
+The DnD Tiefling 5e race explained:

 Wizards of the Coast art of a DnD Tiefling 5e casting a spell with a staff